 The increasing tabloidisation, sensationalism and negativity of the news media has left audiences frustrated.
 Trust in news in Australia declined further this year and news avoidance in increasing.

 Around the world, more journalists are making efforts to recapture their audiences using a constructive approach to journalism.
 Major news organisations are promoting solutions-focused, nuanced journalism that provides a more accurate and contextualised view of the world.

 In partnership with the Journalism Education and Research Association of Australia (JERAA), JNI is funding a reporting project to help journalism students engage with Constructive Journalism ideas.

-Hundreds of students enrolled in journalism classes around Australia will be able to take part in the reporting project, culminating in the production of high-quality stories using video, audio and multimedia for The Junction, a national collaborative student publication.
+Hundreds of students enrolled in journalism classes around Australia are taking part in the reporting project, culminating in the production of high-quality stories using video, audio and multimedia for The Junction, a national collaborative student publication.